decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - octets\_to\_point_g2:
 a function that returns the point P in the subgroup G2 corresponding to the canonical representation ostr, or INVALID if ostr is not a valid output of `point_to_octets_g2`.

-**Hash to curve parameters**:
+**Generator computation parameters**:

 - hash\_to\_curve\_g1:
 A cryptographic hash function that takes as an arbitrary octet string input and returns a point in G1 as defined in [@!I-D.irtf-cfrg-hash-to-curve].

-- hash\_to\_curve\_g1\_dst: Domain separation tag used in the hash\_to\_curve\_g1 operation.
+- generator\_dst: Domain separation tag used in the hash\_to\_curve\_g1 operation.

-**Generator Seeds**:

-- message\_generator\_seed: The seed used to generate the message generators which form part of the public parameters used by the BBS signature scheme, Note there are multiple possible scopes for this seed including; a globally shared seed (where the resulting message generators are common across all BBS signatures); a signer specific seed (where the message generators are specific to a signer); signature specific seed (where the message generators are specific per signature).
+- generator\_seed: The seed used to compute the generators which form part of the public parameters used by the BBS signature scheme.
+Note there are multiple possible scopes for this seed including; a globally shared seed (where the resulting message generators are common across all BBS signatures); a signer specific seed (where the message generators are specific to a signer); a signature specific seed (where the message generators are specific per signature).
 The ciphersuite MUST define this seed OR how to compute it as a pre-cursor operations to any others.

-- blind\_value\_generator\_seed: The seed used to calculate the signature blinding value generator (H_s).
-Similar to the message\_generator\_seed, there are multiple scopes for the blind\_value\_generator\_seed, with the choices being a global seed, a signer specific seed or a signature specific seed.
-Also, the ciphersuite MUST define this seed OR how to compute it as a pre-cursor operations to any others.

-- sig\_domain\_generator\_seed: The seed for calculating the generator used to sign the signature domain separation tag.
-The scopes and requirements for this seed are the same as the scopes and requirements of the message\_generator\_seed and blind\_value\_generator\_seed.
+- generator\_xof: The extensible-output cryptographic hash function used in generator computation.

 ## BLS12-381 Ciphersuite

 The following ciphersuite is based on the BLS12-381 elliptic curve defined in Section 4.2.1 of [@!I-D.irtf-cfrg-pairing-friendly-curves].
 The targeted security level of the suite in bits is `k = 128`.
 The ciphersuite makes use of an extendable output function, and most specifically of SHAKE-256, as defined in Section 6.2 of [@!SHA3].
 It also uses the hash-to-curve suite defined by this document in [Appendix A.1](#bls12-381-hashtocurve-definition-using-shake-256), which also makes use of the SHAKE-256 function.

 **Basic Parameters**: